cshawnkeech/D206_Data_Cleaning_Keech/report_notes.md

 As some columns have logical groupings, the indexes may appear slightly out of order.

-#### Indexing variables:
+#### Indexing variables

 | Column Index | Column Name | Data Type | Variable Type    | Samples      |
 | ------------ | ----------- | --------- | ---------------- | ------------ |
 | 0            | Unnamed: 0  | Integer   | Sequential Index | `1, 2, 3, 4` |
 | 1            | CaseOrder   | Integer   | Sequential index | `1, 2, 3, 4` |

-Both of these varaibles contain a sequential index (from 1 to 10000) and are duplicates of one another.
+Both of these variables contain a sequential index (from 1 to 10000) and are duplicates of one another.
 They are stored as integers, and only serve to maintain the sequential order of records.
 As the Pandas DataFrame data structure provides a numeric index by default, these features can be removed.

 Examples:

 #### Customer Identification, Location, and Demographics